rbandooni/cf7-to-parse/README.md

 # cf7-to-parse

-This is a simple WordPress plugin which will run convert the leads that you get from Contact Form 7 WordPress plugin to Parse When the leads, like email, name.. are transfered to Parse, then they can be used in a mobile app in any was the user requires.
+This is a simple WordPress plugin which will run convert the leads that you get from Contact Form 7 WordPress plugin to Parse When the lead data e.g. email, name, etc are sent to Parse,they can be used in a mobile app or in a front-end dashboard in any way the user requires.

 ## Requirements
 1. Go to Parse.com and create a project